Tungsten: In archaea

+Mod and Tup systems, which belong to the ABC family, have also been identified in tungsten-utilizing archaea.

 Health factors

 Because tungsten is a rare metal and its compounds are generally inert, the effects of tungsten on the environment are limited.
 The abundance of tungsten in the Earth's crust is thought to be about 1.5 parts per million.
 It is the 58th most abundant element found on Earth.

 It was at first believed to be relatively inert and an only slightly toxic metal, but beginning in the year 2000, the risk presented by tungsten alloys, its dusts and particulates to induce cancer and several other adverse effects in animals as well as humans has been highlighted from in vitro and in vivo experiments.

 The median lethal dose LD_{50} depends strongly on the animal and the method of administration and varies between 59 mg/kg (intravenous, rabbits) and 5000 mg/kg (tungsten metal powder, intraperitoneal, rats).

 People can be exposed to tungsten in the workplace by breathing it in, swallowing it, skin contact, and eye contact.
 The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 5 mg/m^{3} over an 8-hour workday and a short term limit of 10 mg/m^{3}.